Phantom Periods and Endometriosis

 Can phantom endometriosis cause phantom periods?

-Scar tissue can evoke a similar response as endometriosis lesions including pelvic pain and cramping.
-This “phantom endometriosis” can also result in symptoms like those phantom periods.
+Scar tissue can evoke a similar response as endometriosis lesions, including pelvic pain and cramping.
+This “phantom endometriosis” can also result in symptoms like those of phantom periods.

 How does stress cause phantom periods?